grahampugh/grahampugh.github.io/_posts/2024-06-07-rocketman-launchpad-presentation.md

 comments: true
 ---

-Today, 7 June 2024, at 12:00 PM MST, I proudly presenting at the [Rocketman Tech LaunchPad Meetup](https://rocketman.tech/launchpad), on the following topic:
+Today, 7 June 2024, at 12:00 PM MST, I am proudly presenting at the [Rocketman Tech LaunchPad Meetup](https://rocketman.tech/launchpad), on the following topic:

 **Why and how to use erase-install to upgrade and update Mac with Jamf Pro**